-&lt;sup>29For example, the probability that the prospect will be drilled in February 1993 is the conditional probability that it is drilled in February 1993 multiplied by the probability that it was not drilled in January 1993.
-The probability that it is drilled in March 1993 is then the conditional probability that it is drilled in March 1993 multiplied by the probability that it is drilled in March 1993 multiplied by the probability that it is drilled in March 1993 multiplied by the probability that it was not drilled in February 1993 or earlier, and so on.
+29 For example, the probability that the prospect will be drilled in February 1993 is the conditional probability that it is drilled in February 1993 multiplied by probability that it was not drilled in January 1993.
+The probability that it is drilled in March 1993 is then the conditional probability that it is drilled in March 1993 multiplied by probability that it was not drilled in February 1993 or earlier, and so on.

-&lt;sup>30Throughout this section, I use "drilled" as shorthand for the drilling decision.
+30 Throughout this section, I use "drilled" as shorthand for the drilling decision.
 As with the descriptive hazard model, I allow for a three-month lag between the drilling decision and the actual start of drilling.
 Thus, for example, the model's drilling probability for January 1993 is matched with drilling activity for April 1993.
 The final period of the sample is September 2003, which is matched with drilling activity for December 2003.